rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

 For it would have been better for them never to have known the way of righteousness than after knowing it to turn back from the holy commandment delivered to them. ^0221

-What the true proverb says has happened to them : The dog returns to its own vomit, and the sow, after washing herself, returns to wallow in the mire. ^0222
+What the true proverb says has happened to them: The dog returns to its own vomit, and the sow, after washing herself, returns to wallow in the mire. ^0222

 This is now the second letter that I am writing to you, beloved.
 In both of them I am stirring up your sincere mind by way of reminder, ^0301